Meet The Midwife - Nikita Wise

 We understand the fear of being pregnant and not being truly heard—especially when you have questions, concerns, or wish to decline certain testing, screenings, or medical recommendations.
 At The House of Gloria Fertility & Birth, we exist to restore trust, autonomy, and peace by offering sacred, safe, and deeply personalized care for families seeking holistic fertility support and homebirth midwifery care.

-Every family in our care receives one-hour, in-person appointments, allowing space for meaningful connection, thoughtful discussion, and emotional processing.
+Every family receives one-hour, in-person appointments, allowing space for meaningful connection, thoughtful discussion, and emotional processing.
 This unrushed model supports a strong, trusting relationship throughout fertility, pregnancy, labor, birth, and postpartum—while honoring your voice, values, and lived experience.

 Rooted in the Midwifery Model of Care, we center informed choice, bodily autonomy, and the body’s innate wisdom, while responsibly integrating traditional healing practices with modern clinical standards.
 Our approach empowers families to make confident, informed decisions about their care—without pressure, fear, or dismissal.

-The House of Gloria is led by Nikita Wise, Traditional Midwife and Homebirth Specialist, who collaborates closely with birth assistants and community practitioners to provide seamless, compassionate, and culturally grounded care.
-Drawing on her background as a doula, OB Surgical Technologist, and midwife, she supports physiologic birth while skillfully recognizing when medical care is necessary or required—ensuring both safety and sovereignty are honored.
+The House of Gloria is led by Nikita Wise, who collaborates closely with licensed Midwives, birth assistants and community practitioners to provide seamless, compassionate, and culturally grounded care.
+Drawing on her background as a doula, OB Surgical Technologist, and apprentice midwife, she supports physiologic birth while skillfully recognizing when medical care is necessary or required—ensuring both safety and sovereignty are honored.

 At The House of Gloria Fertility & Birth, every birth is sacred—an intentional passage of legacy, lineage, and life.